DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture11.md

 Because it means we can minimize the amount of information we provide to the decoder.
 Suppose we pass the symbols to the decoder in lexicographical order.
-If we sort the codewords first by their length and then lexicographically, all we need to provide the decoder is the list of codeword lengths!
+If we sort the codewords first by their length and then lexicographically, all we need to provide the **decoder is the list of codeword lengths!**

 Sort them within their bit length buckets

 ![Alt text](assets\IMG164.PNG)

-How to transmit the codebook?
+### How to transmit the codebook?
-- Easy!
-Just transmit symbols in decreasing order of bitlength, recording the number of symbols in each bitlength group
+- Transmit symbols in decreasing order of bitlength, recording the number of symbols in each bitlength group
+- IMPORTANT
 - Codebook = (4, 2, 2, 2, 0) (A, B, R, Y, L, M, C, O, U, Z)
   - know the most simple codeword you can come up with for a length of 5 bitlength group (it is 00000)
   - 0: “zero codewords of length 1”
   - 2: “two codewords of length 2”

 ### Decoder
 - Step 1.
 Recover the code/symbol mapping.